KittyCAD/diff-viewer-extension/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the extension for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The generated `build` directory may then be added to Chrome with the **Load unpacked** button at [chrome://extensions]().
 This needs to be done everytime there's a change.

 ### `yarn start`

-Runs the app in the development mode.
+Runs the extension in the development mode.

 The generated `build` directory may then be added to Chrome with the **Load unpacked** button at [chrome://extensions]().
 Background/content scripts and React views should reload as changes are made.